Digital Platforms

 - Transparent mechanisms like escrow-based truth warrants enhance accountability while preserving free speech.

-I demonstrated how platforms could integrate mechanisms like truth warrants to reduce misinformation without resorting to censorship or central authority.
+I demonstrated how platforms could integrate mechanisms like truth warrants to reduce false claims without resorting to censorship or central authority.
 Field experiments are underway to compare human and bot participants’ strategies in two-sided marketplaces under different incentive structures.
 We are also designing a political marketplace to test these theories on social networks.

 Our marketplace was extended to analyze agentic sellers using large language models (LLMs) can affect sales.
-Results showed that while GenAI/LLM sellers employed deceptive strategies to maximize sales in control settings (‘Reputation Market’), the truth-warrant mechanism (‘Warrants’ market) curtailed these behaviors effectively.
+Results showed that while GenAI/LLM sellers employed deceptive strategies to maximize sales in control settings (‘Reputation Market’), the staking mechanism (‘Warrants’ market) curtailed these behaviors effectively.